ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Visio Notes

-1. Nongroup boxes are implemented as containers.
+1. Primary boxes are implemented as containers.
 2. Box tags are currently separate and can optionally be placed on upper left corner of boxes.

 ## PowerPoint Notes